LUMII-Syslab/RRU/README.md

 # RRU – Residual Recurrent Unit

-This is project is made for testing RRU performance against it's competitors – GRU, LSTM, MogrifierLSTM
+This is project is made for creating an environment in which we can test the performance of our RRU cell against it's competitors – GRU, LSTM, MogrifierLSTM

 ## Usage